 - reduce ammonia formation.

-4. Using suitable water and avoiding odorous materials
+4. Use appropriate water and avoid odorous materials

-The water container of your motorhome toilet should be made of rigid food-grade plastic, or better yet, stainless steel.
+The water in your Motorhome toilets must be made of rigid food-grade plastic, or better yet, stainless steel.
 These materials:

 - do not retain odors;